MessageHandler/MessageHandler.Quickstarts.StateTransformation/README.md

 You can just start the API, no further configuration is required.

-The booking id to provide to invoke the transformation is `1aa6ab11-a111-4687-a6e0-cbcf403bc6a8`;
+The booking id to invoke the transformation is `1aa6ab11-a111-4687-a6e0-cbcf403bc6a8`;

 ## How to implement it yourself

+All that is required to implement this pattern is to copy over data from a source formation to a destination format.

-MessageHandler is not used in this implementation.
+MessageHandler is not used to implement this pattern.